Last Updated on November 8, 2023

-Also as a bonus action, Wisps can Consume Life, targeting a living creature within 5 feet of it that has 0 hit points and forcing that creature to make a DC 10 Constitution saving throw.
+Consume Life: As a bonus action, the will-o’-wisp can target one creature it can see within 5 feet of it that has 0 hit points and is still alive.

-The Wisp and its glow can also turn invisible until it attacks, uses Consume Life, or drops concentration (like a spell).
+Invisibility: The will-o’-wisp and its light magically become invisible until it attacks or uses its Consume Life, or until its concentration ends.

 The Wisp is a predator that likes to let the environment or others do the actual killing.
 This simple fact, along with its evil nature, informs much of its behaviors and tactics.